-IES have been helping high tech factories move both nationally and internationally since 1991.
+IES have been helping high tech factories move both nationally and internationally for 30+ years.
 If you need help, advice or consultation on all aspects of your next factory move, get in touch.
 And check out our factory relocations page for more information.

 Featured image via Pixabay